 It will be seen in clause 6.1 that TOP C is computed from OP and K, and that it is only TOP C, not TOP, that is ever used in subsequent computations.

 As for OPC in MILENAGE, it is recommended that TOPC be computed off the UICC where possible, and that TOPC rather than TOP be loaded to the UICC for use in subsequent computations.
-This should also apply when updating an embedded UICC (eUICC) as defined in [13]: the value of TOPC (and not TOP) should be loaded to the eUICC in conjunction with the new K and other operator customization parameters.
+This should also apply when updating an embedded UICC (eUICC) : the value of TOPC (and not TOP) should be loaded to the eUICC in conjunction with the new K and other operator customization parameters.

 This gives the following benefits: